iterative/example-repos-dev/example-gto/code/README.md

 A [model registry] is a tool to catalog ML models and their versions.
 Models from your data science projects can be discovered, tested, shared, deployed, and audited from there.
-[DVC], [GTO], and [MLEM] enable these capabilities on top of Git, so you can stick to an existing software engineering stack.
+[DVC] and [GTO] enable these capabilities on top of Git, so you can stick to an existing software engineering stack.

-This repo is an example of [Model Registry] built with these tools.
+This repo is an example of Model Registry built with these tools.
 The model
 dashboard:

 <big><pre>